KonduitAI/kompile/README.md

 ```bash
 /kompile/kompile model convert --inputFile=path/to/model.h5 --outputFile=path/to/outputmodel.zip --kerasNetworkType=sequential (or functional)
 ```
-The r/kompile/kompile config generate-python-config --inputVariable=input_1.json --inputVariable=input_2.json --pythonCode="out = test + test2" --returnAllInputs >> pythonConfig.json
-eason for the extra parameter is keras models can be either of the two types and aren't always just a graph.
+The reason for the extra parameter is keras models can be either of the two types and aren't always just a graph.
 Thusly they have slightly different structures.

 After a user converts their model, you will want to configure either a dl4j step or a samediff step depending on the input framework.